-§745.8317.
-Can Licensing amend or revoke a waiver or variance, including its conditions?
+§745.8321.
+Can Licensing amend or revoke a waiver or variance?

-Yes.
-We may amend or revoke a waiver or variance if:
+(a) A waiver or variance is not an entitlement.
+Accordingly, we may amend or revoke a waiver or variance if:

-(1) It presents a risk to children;
+(1) We determine that a waiver or variance does not address a risk to children that currently exists;

-(2) The circumstances that supported it have changed;
+(2) The circumstances that supported the decision to grant the waiver or variance have changed;

-(3) You failed to meet the conditions; or
+(3) You fail to meet a condition ;

-(4) We agree to an alternative time limit or conditions.
+(4) We determine that the waiver or variance requires an additional or alternative condition; or

-§745.8319.
+(5) We change the time limit or a condition as provided by §745.8319 of this subchapter (relating to What may I do if I disagree with a time limit or condition that Licensing placed on my waiver or variance?).

+(b) If you disagree with our amendment of your waiver or variance, you may discuss the decision to amend it as provided by §745.8319 of this subchapter.

+(c) If you disagree with our revocation of your waiver or variance, you may discuss the decision to revoke it as provided by §745.8323 of this subchapter (relating to What can I do if Licensing denies or revokes my waiver or variance?).

+§745.8323.
 What can I do if Licensing denies or revokes my waiver or variance?

-If we deny or revoke your waiver or variance, you may request an administrative review.
-You must send your written request to the Director of Licensing within 15 calendar days after you receive our denial or revocation letter.
-Forward a copy of your letter to the Licensing supervisor.
-Your request for a review must include a copy of the letter denying your request for a waiver or variance, and any additional information that supports your waiver or variance request.
-We will hold you accountable for complying with the minimum standard for which you requested a waiver or variance while you are requesting an administrative review.
+(a) If we deny or revoke your waiver or variance, you may request an administrative review as provided in §745.8805 of this chapter (relating to How does a person request an administrative review).

+(b) You must comply with the minimum standard for which you requested a waiver or variance while your administrative review is pending.